arvidn/libtorrent/docs/settings.rst

 is *DEPRECATED*, please use set_peer_class_filter() instead. if this is true, the ``&ip=`` argument in tracker requests (unless otherwise specified) will be set to the intermediate IP address if the user is double NATed.
-If ther user is not double NATed, this option does not have an affect
+If the user is not double NATed, this option does not have an affect

 .. _seeding_outgoing_connections: